FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/32_task.md

   - FGTs can be attached to the TGWs to provide dynamic routing between them with an overlay tunnel
 - TGW supports default route table propagation and association settings which can be used to automate connecting spoke VPCs to a simple centralized design
 - Centralized Inspection VPC handles FortiGate NGFW inspection for any traffic flow (Inbound, Outbound, East/West)
-  - Templates for deploying this design with/without Transit GW or Cloud WAN can be [**found here**](https://fortinetcloudcse.github.io/FGCP-in-AWS/5_templates.html)
+  - Templates for deploying this design with/without Transit GW or Cloud WAN can be [**found here**](https://fortinetcloudcse.github.io/FGCP-in-AWS/5_templates/index.html)
-  - Advanced use cases for inbound VIPs, IPsec VPN, or VPC Ingress routing can be [**found here**](https://fortinetcloudcse.github.io/FGCP-in-AWS/7_usecases.html/71_usecase1.html)
+  - Advanced use cases for inbound VIPs, IPsec VPN, or VPC Ingress routing can be [**found here**](https://fortinetcloudcse.github.io/FGCP-in-AWS/7_usecases/index.html)

 {{% notice tip %}}
-Once completed with this task, complete the quiz below as an individual whenever you are ready. **This quiz is scored and tracked individually.**
+Once completed with this task, complete the quiz below as an individual whenever you are ready.
 {{% /notice %}}

 {{< quizframe page="/gamebytag?tag=tgw-part1" height="800" width="100%" >}}

-{{< quizframe page="/scoresbytag" height="800" width="100%" >}}

 **This concludes this task**